EdwinVW/dapr-workshop/Assignment06/step-by-step-python.md

 In this step you change the Camera Simulation so it sends MQTT messages instead of doing HTTP requests:

-1. Open the terminal window in VS Code and make sure the current folder is `python/Simulation`.
+1. Open the terminal window in VS Code and make sure the current folder is `Simulation`.

 1. Add a dependency to the Simulation executing the following command in your terminal: